First Timer’s Guide

 • The Music Theater opens 30 minutes prior to the performance start time.

-For a performance at the Luminary Arts Center
+For a performance at the Luminary Arts Center in Minneapolis

 • The lobby and Box Office opens 60 minutes prior to the performance start time.